-The River Authority maintains reserve funds that can be used for purposes that assist the River Authority's mission.
-This may include funding projects and asset acquisition without issuing debt and incurring interest costs.
-These funds' use includes but is not limited to: completing capital projects, funding studies, purchasing assets, and executing loans to move projects forward sooner as well as other activities approved by the River Authority Board of Directors.
+The River Authority maintains reserve funds within the SARA Project Fund that can be used for purposes that assist the River Authority's mission and strategic direction.
+This may include funding projects and asset acquisition to avoid the issuance of debt and incurring interest costs.

+These funds' use includes but is not limited to completing capital projects, funding studies, purchasing assets, and executing loans to move projects forward sooner as well as other activities approved by the River Authority Board of Directors.
 These funds should be used to support the River Authority's strategic plan goals and objectives.
-Use of these funds is at the discretion of the River Authority Board of Directors; annually, the Board may delineate the types of projects for which these funds may be used.
+Use of these funds is at the discretion of the River Authority Board of Directors; annually, the Board may delineate the types of projects during the budget development process or through budget amendment.
+The target balance should not exceed the amount forecasted for projects and/or asset acquisition identified within the 5-year financial plan or \$15 million, whichever is larger.
 This reserve will be accounted for in a fund separate from the General Fund.